ulixee/hero/website/docs/BasicInterfaces/Handler.md

 # Handler

-Handlers provide a simple interface to manage many concurrent Agent sessions across one or more `SecretAgent Cores`.
+Handlers provide a simple interface to load-balance many concurrent Agent sessions across one or more `SecretAgent Cores`.

 ```js
 import { Handler } from 'secret-agent';